-Overall the BFG has made 210 appearances in Arsenal red, and even scored 8 goals during his time at the club.
+Overall the BFG has made 210 appearances in Arsenal red and even scored eight goals during his time at the club.
 Now 32 years old, and coming off a major leg injury which kept him out of all but two games last year, Mertesacker is already preparing for the next phase of his career.

-Just the other day Arsenal announced they had agreed to hire Mertesacker as Academy Manager upon the completion of his contract next July 1.
+Just the other day Arsenal announced they had agreed to hire Mertesacker as Academy Manager upon the completion of his contract next summer.

 LB – Kieran Gibbs

-After Geal Clichy moved to Man City in 2011, Gibbs became the main man at left-back for Arsenal.
+After Gael Clichy moved to Manchester City in 2011, Gibbs became the main man at left-back for Arsenal.
 That is until Nacho Monreal joined from Malaga in 2013, after which Gibbs has found his opportunities limited.

 For example, he has played two consecutive games for the team only once in the last eighteen months.

 Grand total Kieran Gibbs has played 230 times for the Gunners, adding six goals, and three FA Cups.
 However, with Sead Kolasinac signing earlier this year, Gibbs is expected to leave the club this summer.

 CM – Jack Wilshere